laguna humantay trek

 Humantay Lake Weather

-When doing the Laguna Humantay Trek, the weather will vary greatly depending on when you travel to Peru.
+When doing this hike, the weather will vary greatly depending on when you travel to Peru.
 We went in August and had no rain, partly cloudy, but overall amazing weather.

 If you travel outside of April to Oct/Nov, you will have a higher chance of cloudy with a chance of rain.